vwt-digital/operational-data-hub/architecture/adr/0053-project-company-data.md

 ### Disadvantages

-* The machine readable JSON format is hard to read and write for humans.
+* The machine readable JSON format can be hard to read and write for humans.

 ## References